-As a pup parent, your priority is keeping your dog happy and healthy: You make sure they get plenty of playtime, belly rubs, exercise, and nutritious food.
+As a pup parent, your priority is keeping your dog happy and healthy: You make sure they get plenty of playtime, belly rubs, exercise, grooming, veterinary care, and nutritious food.
 You’d never feed them something you thought was unsafe.
-And since you’re probably not a pet food scientist, you rely on organizations like the Food and Drug Administration (FDA) and the Association of American Feed Control Officials (AAFCO) to ensure your dog’s food is good for them.
+Since you’re probably not a pet food scientist, you rely on organizations like the Food and Drug Administration (FDA) and the Association of American Feed Control Officials (AAFCO) to ensure your dog’s food is good for them.
+If you are still wondering about the safety of your pup’s food, read on to learn more about what to look for and avoid in order to keep your best friend healthy and safe!

 Desperate to understand what happened, Mael sent the remainder of the food to a specialized lab for testing and drove Talula’s lifeless body to a veterinary pathologist for a postmortem examination.
 The results indicated that Telula’s dog food was poisoned with a lethal drug called pentobarbital that’s most commonly used to euthanize dogs, cats, and some horses.
 It’s illegal to use the deadly toxin to kill animals that are part of the food supply...so how did it end up in Telula’s food?